Charitable Bequests—A Gift in Your Will

 Gifts of Life Insurance

 Life insurance is also an excellent tool for accomplishing philanthropic goals while realizing other important financial objectives.
-Life insurance may even allow you to make charitable gifts you never would have dreamed possible.
+Life insurance may even allow you to make charitable gifts you would never have dreamed possible.

 Hypothetical Example

 Emmett owns a $100,000 life insurance policy with a cash value of $40,000.
-No further premiums are due and he no longer needs the coverage.
+No further premiums are due, and he no longer needs the coverage.
 He can ensure that we will receive $100,000 at his death by making us the beneficiary, or he can transfer ownership of the policy to us now.
 When he transfers ownership, Emmett receives an itemized charitable deduction equal to the lesser of his cost basis or the policy’s replacement value.

 Another easy way to make a life insurance gift is simply to add LifeSpan Resources as a beneficiary on the policy.
 You can make a designation of a set dollar amount or a percentage of the benefit.
 For example, you can designate your children and a charity as beneficiaries.
 The benefit will be paid out according to your wishes.